01binary/zeroweb/src/articles/kalman-filter.md

 }
 ```

-For more background on system identification and control, see the [series of tutorials](https://ctms.engin.umich.edu/CTMS/index.php?aux=Home) assembled by two professors at Carnegie Mellon university.
+If you are looking for more background on system identification, try [series of tutorials](https://ctms.engin.umich.edu/CTMS/index.php?aux=Home) assembled by two professors at Carnegie Mellon university.

 ## estimating variance